 HARQ-ACK feedback for multicast can be enabled or disabled by higher layer configuration per G-RNTI or per G-CS-RNTI and/or indication in the DCI scheduling multicast transmission.

+HARQ feedback is not supported for MBS multicast session data reception for UEs in RRC_INACTIVE state.